tsduck/tsduck/scripts/README.txt

 - setenv.sh : This script builds the path of the binary directory and sets the PATH (or simply displays the binary directory).

-- check-libtsduck-dependencies.sh : This script verifies that the source files are correctly organized in src/libtsduck.
-Specifically, it verifies that all included headers are strictly contained in a subdirectory or its dependencies.
-  This script is useful to run only when there is a major reorganization of the source code tree.

 - qtcreator : This subdirectory contains all project files for Qt Creator.
   TSDuck does not use Qt.
 But Qt Creator is a superior C++ IDE which can be